olaviinha/Pwst-it/README.md

 ## Some features

 - Large draggable board.
 May be many times larger than your viewport.
-Board position is instantly saved upon dragging.
+Board position is instantly saved (on device) upon dragging.
 - All notes are freely draggable and resizable.
-Positions and sizes are instantly saved upon dragging or resizing.
+Positions and sizes are instantly saved (on server) upon dragging or resizing.
 - Quickly zoom out to view the entire board and back in wherever you click.
 - Quick x-ray vision to see if you've e.g. accidentally hidden small notes behind some bigger ones.